Wil-Ro/BlogPosts/posts/Minor Work/Camera.md

 ![A SmartMedia card, similar to an SD card but twice the size, its metal contacts are cut in a wavy pattern](SmartMediaCard.jpg)

-You can't buy USB SmartMedia card readers, I personally couldn't find and original ones that came with the cameras online.
+You can't buy USB SmartMedia card readers, I personally couldn't find any original ones that came with the cameras online.
 This was a dilemma but my saving grace was EMFCamp2024.
 [EMFCamp](https://www.emfcamp.org/) is a hacker festival that goes on every two years in Britain.
 It has a great second hand store where people can donate old tech they want to get rid of, that ranges from server racks to radioactive isotopes (see the toot [here](orphanedSourceToot.png), see the Wikipedia entry [here](https://en.wikipedia.org/wiki/List_of_orphan_source_incidents#2020s)).
 Someone happened to be selling a front panel for a tower pc that had a slot for a SmartMedia card!!
-It was designed to plug directly into a motherboard but it was good enough for me.
+It was designed to plug directly into a motherboard but it was better than nothing!

 I took it home and realised it plugged into the USB section of the motherboard.
 After a bit of research I realised this plug had the exact same layout as a USB cable.
 I figured I'd try to wire it to a different weird USB plug I had, since that went so well last time.
 It didn't work, I got that classic power surge error and not much more.
 A few days later I was walking down a street and saw a bin filled with a load of identical circuit boards with USB cables coming off them (?????).
 Like the gremlin I am I grabbed one and cut the cable off it, took it home and wired it up.
 For some reason this one worked!